Architecture Overview

 Parsed ledgers are cached to disk in a binary format (rkyv) so subsequent runs can skip parsing entirely.
 The cache is stored as a hidden dotfile alongside the source — ledger.beancount → .ledger.beancount.cache — matching Python beancount's .{filename}.picklecache convention.

-The cache header stores a SHA-256 hash over every source file's path, modification time, and size (the main ledger and all transitively-included files).
+The cache header stores a BLAKE3 hash over every source file's path, modification time, and size (the main ledger and all transitively-included files).
 On load, the hash is recomputed from the cached file list; any mismatch rejects the cache and the ledger is re-parsed.
 File contents themselves are not hashed — content-based invalidation is a possible future improvement but isn't currently implemented.

 Two environment variables, both compatible with Python beancount, control the cache: BEANCOUNT_DISABLE_LOAD_CACHE to opt out entirely, and BEANCOUNT_LOAD_CACHE_FILENAME to redirect to a custom path (with {filename} substitution).
 See rledger check for usage details.